ntaylorwss/pavlov/README.md

 The convention to start the inner function with an underscore and name it identically to the outer function is just personal preference.

 ## Models
-At the moment, there are 2 reinforcement learning algorithms provided by KerasGym:
+At the moment, there are 2 reinforcement learning algorithms provided by Pavlov:

 - Deep Q Network (DQN)
     - Double DQN is implemented, which is to say there is a target network; setting the parameter `tau` to `1.0` will effectively negate the target network and make it plain DQN